I am a writer, coach and mental health campaigner.

 I am indebted to immigrant people who have dedicated clinical careers to helping people in countries other than their own, including the UK.
 This is why.
-Mary Seacole’s statue was unveiled last year as a symbol of strength in adversity and of courage to keep going despite setbacks.
-I am have just been appointed as Vice Chair of the Mary Seacole Trust.
+Mary Seacole’s statue was unveiled in 2016 as a symbol of strength in adversity and of courage to keep going despite setbacks.
+I am now Vice Chair of the Mary Seacole Trust.
 Our aim is to inspire people through her extraordinary story.

 I have qualifications in adult nursing, child nursing, and health visiting, a BA in Psychology and a Masters in Public Sector Management.
 My memoir will be published later this year.
 I will then be writing a novel.